<?xml version="1.0" encoding="UTF-8"?>

 &lt;ul&gt;

-&lt;li&gt;Director, screenwriting y photography: Pablo Martínez Zárate.&lt;/li&gt;
+&lt;li&gt;Director, screenwriting and photography: Pablo Martínez Zárate.&lt;/li&gt;

 &lt;li&gt;Choreography: Sociedad de Carne y Hueso (Aura Arreola, Teresa Carlos, Raquel Salgado, Marcela Vásquez y Rodrigo López).&lt;/li&gt;